seantrott/seantrott.github.io/_posts/2019-9-30-embeddings.md

 ---
 layout: post
 title: Word embeddings, pt.
-1
+1 [nlp]
 ---
 # Introduction: a word by any other name?